-These financial statements were approved by the Management Board on 08 April 2013.
-The financial statements will be presented for approval to the sole shareholder AS LHV Group.
-Rain Lõhmus who owns 37% of the voting rights and Andres Viisemann who owns 11% of the voting rights (see also Note 20) have significant influence over the Company.
+These consolidated financial statements were authorized for issue by the Management Board at 24 April 2013.

+The ultimate controlling parties of AS LHV Group are Rain Lõhmus with 37% of voting rights and Andres Viisemann with 11% of the voting rights (see Note 22).
 The financial statements approved by the Management Board shall be authorised for approval by the Supervisory Board and shareholders.
 The shareholders have the right not to approve the financial statements while the Supervisory Board does not have that right.